-In today’s marketplace there are a large number of carriers which sell a variety of errors and omissions insurance products.
-As a result, an individual seeking E&O coverage is often confused which leads to questions and misconceptions about insurance coverage.
-Let’s take a look briefly at some of the misconceptions and issues.
+In today’s marketplace, there are a large number of carriers that sell a variety of errors and omissions insurance products.
+An individual seeking E&O coverage is often confused and ends up with questions and some common misconceptions about insurance coverage.
+Let’s take a look at some of the misconceptions and issues.

-Issue: All E&O policies are basically the same and as a result, one should buy the least expensive policy available in the market.
+Issue: All E&O policies are basically the same and, as a result, you should buy the least expensive policy available in the market.
 Price does not dictate whether an E&O policy is tailored to meet the specific needs of your business.
-There are many coverage options, many of which today deal with today’s technology based business environment.
-When shopping for an E&O policy for your business you should consult with a competent agent knowledgeable about errors and omissions coverage options.
-Only in this way will the policy you purchase meet the specific needs of your business.
+There are many coverage options, many of which deal with today’s technology-based business environment.
+When shopping for an E&O policy for your business, try to consult with a competent agent who is knowledgeable about errors and omissions coverage options to find a policy meeting the specific needs of your business.

-Issue: Obtaining prior loss history from your prior carriers is a difficult task and as a result it is best to stick with your current carrier.
+Issue: Obtaining prior loss history from your prior carriers is a difficult task so you should stick with your current carrier.
 Many businesses put their errors and omissions policy out to bid each year.
 The bidding carriers will require a prior lost history.
-You should be able to acquire your loss history information from your carrier in a few days as well as from your prior carriers.
-Loss details are usually universally maintained and should be fairly easy to obtain.
-However, you as the insured will have to make the request as the prior carriers will not release information to an unauthorized party.
+You should be able to acquire your loss history information from your carrier in a few days, as well as from your prior carriers.
+Loss details are usually universally maintained and should be easy to get.
+However, you as the insured will have to make the request since carriers will not release information to an unauthorized party.

 Issue: Once you have errors and omissions insurance, you can cancel it or let the policy lapse and still be covered for acts that occurred during the term in which the policy was in place.
-This is totally incorrect as the claim will not be covered.
+This is totally incorrect.
 The claim must be made while the policy is in force, even if the claim relates to prior acts.
-All prior acts claims, in order to be covered, must not have been committed prior to the retroactive date.
+All prior acts claims, to be covered, must not have been committed before the retroactive date.
 Most E&O policies are written on a “claims made and reported” basis.
-This means that claims must both occur on or after a retro-active date and be reported in the policy period or in some cases during an extended reporting period (usually 12 months) that is purchased separately.
-Coverage for claim s occurring prior to the first date you were insured typically are not covered and claims and claims occurring subsequent to the policy period are also typically not covered.
-The carriers want policy holders to maintain continuous E&O coverage.
+This means that claims must both occur on or after a retroactive date and be reported in the policy period or, in some cases, during an extended reporting period (usually 12 months), which is purchased separately.
+Coverage for claims occurring before the first date you were insured typically are not covered and claims occurring after the policy period are also typically not covered.
+The carriers want policyholders to maintain continuous E&O coverage.

-Issue: If you do not have errors and omissions insurance it is no big deal as the odds of getting sued are very small.
-Although you may never have been sued before for actions taken during the performance of your professional tasks, you should not assume that you never will be sued.
-Business today is conducted in a very litigious environment.
+Issue: If you do not have errors and omissions insurance, it’s no big deal because the odds of getting sued are minimal.
+Although you may never have been sued before, you should not assume that you never will be sued.
 Everyone makes mistakes.
+And business today is conducted in a very litigious environment.
 As a result, you are always exposed to potential legal claims.
-You don’t even have to make mistakes to be sued as many lawsuits are brought when the professional has not even made a mistake.
+You don’t even have to make mistakes to be sued – many lawsuits are brought when the professional has not even made a mistake.
 As a risk management tool, errors and omissions insurance is a critical tool to ensure that your firm is not a risk for expensive legal fees to defend an action or against potential judgments or indemnity payments due to a lack of insurance coverage.

 Don’t be caught without errors and omissions insurance coverage.
 Your business is too valuable to put at risk when such insurance coverage can protect your business from either warranted or unwarranted legal claims.
 It provides protection from both the legal costs associated defending an allegation and from the cost of an ultimate indemnity payment based on a financial loss of another party.
 Either one of these costs alone has the potential to bankrupt you or your company.